tuttitaken01/Portfolio-Project/README.md

 ## Repository Instructions

-- [ ] Obtain the GitHub repo code link.
+- [ ] Obtain the GitHub repo code link. :compass:
 - [ ] Open terminal and navigate to desired directory.
 - [ ] Run the `git clone` command and paste the link obtained previously.
 - [ ] In the cloned repo, run `npm i` to install all required dependencies.